Azure-Samples/signalr-ai-streaming/src/AIStreaming/README.md

 And then you need to grant your user the `SignalR App Server ` role.
 For more connection string details, please access to [Connection String](https://learn.microsoft.com/en-us/azure/azure-signalr/concept-connection-string), and for more details about permission, please access to [Assign Azure roles for access rights](https://learn.microsoft.com/azure/azure-signalr/signalr-concept-authorize-azure-active-directory#assign-azure-roles-for-access-rights).

-In case you have Microsoft Defender for Cloud protection on your Azure OpenAI resource and you want to have additional user context on the alerts, please run:
+In case you have Microsoft Defender for Cloud's threat protection for AI workloads enabled on your Azure OpenAI resource and you want to have additional user context on the alerts you can enable this app using the azd commands below, if you didn't yet enabled, here is the link how to start : [Microsoft Defender for Cloud documentation](https://learn.microsoft.com/azure/defender-for-cloud/gain-end-user-context-ai).

+to have additional user context on the alerts please run:

 ```bash
 azd env set MS_DEFENDERFORCLOUD_ENABLED true